mForms : Multimodal Form-Filling with Question Answering: Approach

 \subsection{Single- and Multi-Task Training}

-Our visual slot filling as QA method can be formulated as both single- and multi-task training.
-Single-task (ST) training for our method is shown in Figure \ref{FigBERT} with two Fine-tuning steps (N=2).
-The first step is for general purpose Question Answering trained with SQuaD2, and the second fine-tuning step is trained with supervised (annotated) slot filling data from the visual App or web page GUI.
-Single-task zero-shot visual slot filling as QA is achieved by simply using the model of Fine-Tuning \#1 (SQuaD2).
-This will be referred to as Zero-shot Visual Slots as QA (ST).
+Our \mbox{mForms as QA} method is shown in Figure \ref{mFormsApproach}.
+It can be formulated as both single- and multi-task training.
+The Single-task (ST) model is initialized as a general-purpose QA trained with SQuAD2 \cite{rajpurkar2018know}.
+Used as-is, this model is {\it zero-shot} for form-filling.
+The model can be fine-tuned with supervised (annotated) form-filling data from the visual App or web page GUI.

-Multi-task (MT) training for our visual slot filling as QA approach is shown in Figure \ref{FigBERT} with more than two Fine-tuning steps (N$>$2).
-Multi-task training can incorporate multiple supervised (annotated) slot filling training sets with each training further refining the model.
-Similar tasks represented by common domains can be grouped together for successive fine-tuning stages.
-For example, flight reservation form filling Apps could be successively refined using the first N$-$1 Apps with the Nth App used as the final Fine-Tuning step.
-The potential advantage of this multi-task approach is the required amount of annotated supervised training data becomes less with each new task refinement stage.
-Multi-task zero-shot visual slot filling as QA is achieved by using the model of Fine-Tuning \#(N-1).
-This will be referred to as Zero-shot Visual Slots as QA (MT).
+In contrast to Single-task training, Multi-task (MT) training incorporates form-filling training sets across multiple tasks with each training further refining the model.
+Similar tasks represented by common domains can be grouped for successive fine-tuning stages.
+For example, flight reservation form-filling Apps could be successively refined using the first N$-$1 Apps with the Nth App used as the final fine-tuning stage.
+The potential advantage of the MT approach is the required amount of annotated supervised training data becomes less with each new task refinement stage.